hkirk/ST2ITS2_Material/slide_server/slides/Week 1/Introduction/introduction.md

 ## Qualifications

 * Identify and use **object-oriented concepts and principles**<!-- .element: style="color: #000000" -->
-* Explain and apply the basic principles in an object-oriented programming language, including **inheritance, polymorphism, and interfaces**<!-- .element: style="color: #000000" --> for the development of easily maintained programs.
+* Explain and apply the basic principles in an object-oriented programming language, *including inheritance, polymorphism, and interfaces*<!-- .element: style="color: #000000" --> to develop easily maintained programs.
 * Explain and implement the different types of **class relationships**<!-- .element: style="color: #000000" -->
-* Design and implement simple **generalisation and specialisation**<!-- .element: style="color: #000000" --> hierarchies using inheritance.
+* Design and implement simple **generalization and specialization**<!-- .element: style="color: #000000" --> hierarchies using inheritance.
-* Identify and explain correlations in an object-oriented **UML class diagram**<!-- .element: style="color: #000000" --> and implement this by dividing a program into modules.
+* Identify and explain correlations in an object-oriented **UML class diagram**<!-- .element: style="color: #000000" --> and implement this.
-* Explain **static and dynamic memory allocation**<!-- .element: style="color: #000000" --> and apply it in specific programs.
+* Explain and argue for the choice of simple data structures and implement the usage of these.
-* Know and apply the basic principles of **exceptions**<!-- .element: style="color: #000000" --> in simple situations.
+* Apply the basic principles of **exceptions**<!-- .element: style="color: #000000" --> in simple situations.
 * Be able to use the **MVVM architecture**<!-- .element: style="color: #000000" --> to implement applications with a graphical user interface for Microsoft Windows.
 * Apply **data binding**<!-- .element: style="color: #000000" --> to associate data in the model layer with their presentation in the view layer.